Derek Drouin: Career

+Post-career

+He retired from athletic competition in 2021 and now works with the Canadian Olympic Committee as a program manager in Athletic Marketing and Olympic Legacy within the organization.

 Personal life

 Drouin was born in Sarnia, Ontario, to Sheila (née Teschke) and Gaetan Drouin.
 He grew up in Corunna, Ontario, a small community in the St. Clair Township.
 He has two sisters, Jillian and Alysha.
-Jillian is also an international competitor for Canada in the heptathlon, competing at the World Youth Championships, Commonwealth Games, and Pan American Games.
+Jillian was also an international competitor for Canada in the heptathlon, competing at the World Youth Championships, Commonwealth Games, and Pan American Games.

 Honours

 In 2012, Drouin was awarded the Queen Elizabeth II Diamond Jubilee Medal.